 - Downsides: fewer late night dining options, rail access is limited to buses.
 Check last bus times.

-- Who it suits: photographers, drivers, anyone who values a hush over nightlife.
+- Who it suits: drivers and anyone who values a hush over nightlife.

 - The feel: smaller hamlets and forest edges.